Arafly/personal_cheatsheets/git.md

 	$ git difftool to use meld for difftool
 	$ git mergetool to use meld for merge conflicts

+### TO CHERRY-PICK A/SOME SPECIFC COMMITS
+	$ git cherry-pick commit-id (this merges the change immediately)
+	$ git cherry-pick commit-id -n (doesn't merge instantly)

 > HEAD MEANS YOUR LOCAL CHANGES ->
 UPSTREAM IS THE FILE ON THE MASTERS REPO (i.e. the remote repository that lives on Github)  <-